2022 South Carolina Hurricane Season

 To serve the citizens of the County through effective planning for natural and man-made disasters.
-Berkeley County Emergency Preparedness goal is to save lives and to protect property through coordination of an integrated emergency management system with all emergency response organizations, support services and volunteers.
+Berkeley County Emergency Preparedness’s goal is to save lives and to protect property through the coordination of an integrated emergency management system with all emergency response organizations, support services, and volunteers.
 The Berkeley County Emergency Preparedness Department continually works hard to ensure the County is prepared for any and all types of potential disasters.
 Find out more information on their website HERE.

 When we are notified of a potential storm, we increase our communication to residents regarding the storm and additional useful information via our Newsletter, our website, and our Facebook Page (Daniel Island Property Owners Association).
 We recommend all residents sign up for our Newsletter HERE as this is our best form of communication.